 The consideration of the Ayer Road Corridor for commercial development has been discussed for decades and included in three successive master plans.
 These efforts resulted in a number of zoning changes, creation of an Economic Development Commission, and a number of surveys and public meetings.
-Yet in 2019, new commercial development over the last two decades is limited to a small mixed-use development at Bowers Brook.
+Yet as of 2021, new commercial development over the last two decades has been limited to a small mixed-use development at Bowers Brook.
 Economic development was of particular interest to the community since a fiscal impact analysis confirmed that Harvard has had a structural deficit due to too few commercial ratables.
-Yet, since the 1980's, net commercial square footage allowed by zoning has been reduced significantly.
+Since the 1980's, net commercial square footage allowed by zoning has been reduced significantly.
+Over the past year, two redevelopment projects have been approved, one for an indoor athletic facility and another for a landscaping business.
+Neither project will make any significant change to the corridor either in design or function.